poudelpratik/dcm-rust/wasm-generator/readme.md

     - More information and installation instructions are available on [Binaryen GitHub](https://github.com/WebAssembly/binaryen).

-#### Building the WASM Generator
+#### Building the wasm-generator

-In root directory of the WASM Generator.
+In root directory of the wasm-generator.
 execute:

 ```bash